A practical guide to building an effective AI strategy

 Rather than wait until the last minute, business leaders should act now.
 Security is a do-not-pass-go step so your organization can effectively protect sensitive information and make security part of your culture.
 The risk of fines, sanctions, and reputational damage is simply too costly to ignore the issue.

-Action Step: Assess your cybersecurity risk and ensure your policies are up-to-date, including proper training on security best practices for your employees.
+Action Step: Assess your AI cybersecurity risk and ensure your policies are up-to-date, including proper training on security best practices for your employees.

 The importance of AI governance

-When AI implementation is rushed, governance can sometimes be an afterthought.
+When AI strategy implementation is rushed, governance can sometimes be an afterthought.
 This is a huge oversight that can put you at risk.
 Governance is the cornerstone, setting the organizational rules and norms and aligning AI with your mission and values to realize efficiencies without overstepping boundaries.

 Tech leaders like Brad Smith, Vice Chair & President of Microsoft, are weighing in on the importance of governance in AI.
-As Brad says, โWeโre all becoming, really around the world, more focused on the guardrails that are needed, the risks that we need to address and manage well to ensure that AI stays under human control and serves people around the world.โ
+As Brad says, “As technological change accelerates, the work to govern AI responsibly must keep pace with it.”

-A critical part of building your AI strategy should include developing comprehensive AI policies that help mitigate compliance risks, cover ethical considerations, and define how your organization and employees can use AI.
+A critical part of building your AI strategy should include developing comprehensive policies that help mitigate compliance risks, cover ethical considerations, and define how your organization and employees can use AI.

-Action Step: Determine why youโre adopting AI and create policies around acceptable usage within your organization.
+Action Step: Determine why you’re adopting AI and create policies around acceptable usage within your organization.

-Data blindspots hinder AI performance
+Data blindspots hinder your AI strategy

 To get the most out of AI, it must be tuned to your specific needs and knowledge, embedded in your data.
 Yet, numerous companies grappling with AI strategy implementation often encounter setbacks or outright failures attributable to data-related issues.
 These challenges manifest in various forms, from poor data quality and reliability to inaccessible data sources, stemming from disparate systems and a lack of governance.

-The numbers speak for themselves: According to a survey of 500 data professionals by the open source data quality tool Great Expectations, 91% report that poor data quality impacts their companyโs performance.
+The numbers speak for themselves: According to a survey of 500 data professionals by the open source data quality tool Great Expectations, 91% report that poor data quality impacts their company’s performance.

 When data is hard to find, access, understand, or trust, it blocks any AI initiative.
 On the other hand, successful AI projects are often the result of a healthy company-wide data ecosystem.